-Stage IIIC: This stage describes a cancer that has spread to 4 or more regional lymph nodes but not to other areas of the body (any T, N2, M0).
+Stage IIIC: The cancer has spread to 4 or more regional lymph nodes but not to other areas of the body (any T, N2, M0).

-This stage describes a cancer that has spread to other areas in the abdomen but not to the regional lymph nodes. (any T, N0, M1a).
+The cancer has spread to other areas in the abdomen but not to the regional lymph nodes (any T, N0, M1a).

-This stage describes a cancer that has spread to other areas in the abdomen and may be in the regional lymph nodes; the cancer cells are well differentiated (any T, any N, M1b, G1).
+The cancer has spread to other areas in the abdomen and may be in the regional lymph nodes; the cancer cells are well differentiated (any T, any N, M1b, G1).

-- The cancer has spread to other areas in the abdomen and may be in the regional lymph nodes; the cells are moderately or poorly differentiated (any T, any N, M1b, G2, G3, GX.
+Stage IVB: The cancer has spread to other areas in the abdomen and may be in the regional lymph nodes; the cells are moderately or poorly differentiated (any T, any N, M1b; G2, G3, or GX).

 Stage IVC: The cancer has spread outside the abdominal area to distant parts of the body, such as the lungs (any T, any N, M1c, any G).